Protocol Security19 min read

 Compensating Controls for Legacy Modbus Installations

 Many Modbus deployments involve legacy equipment that cannot be modified to improve security.
-Compensating controls provide meaningful protection without requiring device replacement:
+Compensating controls provide meaningful protection without requiring device replacement.

 Network Isolation as Primary Defense